Expert medical and surgical care in Thailand

 Weeks 2–4

-Back home, you gradually transition from soft foods to a normal diet over two to four weeks.
+Back home, you gradually transition from soft foods to a normal diet over about four to six weeks.
 Temporary bloating or swallowing tightness is common during this transition and typically resolves within the first month.
-Heavy lifting is avoided for three weeks.
+Heavy lifting and strenuous exercise should be avoided for around six weeks.
+Driving can resume once you are off prescription pain medication and can brake sharply without abdominal discomfort, usually around one to two weeks.

 90%+ Success Long-term reflux control without medication